CommunityToolkit/MVVM-Samples/docs/mvvm/Introduction.md

 The `Microsoft.Toolkit.Mvvm` package is a modern, fast, and modular MVVM library.
 It is part of the Windows Community Toolkit.
 It follows these key principles:

 - **Platform and Runtime Independent** - **.NET Standard 2.0** 🚀 (UI Framework Agnostic)
-- **Simple to pick-up and use** - No strict requirements on Application structure or coding-paradigms (outside of 'MVVM'ness) i.e. flexible usage
+- **Simple to pick-up and use** - No strict requirements on Application structure or coding-paradigms (outside of 'MVVM'ness), i.e., flexible usage.
-- **À la carte** - Developer able to choose the components they wish to leverage
+- **À la carte** - Freedom to choose which components to use.
 - **Reference Implementation** - Lean and performant, provides compliments to interfaces and paradigms hinted at in the Base Class Library, but without provided implementations.

 This package only targets .NET Standard so it can be used on any app platform, from UWP to WinForms or WPF, to Xamarin or Uno, and more, and on any runtime from .NET Native to .NET Core, .NET Framework or Mono.
 The API surface is identical in all cases, making this library perfect to build shared libraries whether you're using: